rock3tsprocket/ratted-systems-uploader/README.md

 ## Notes:
 - I can't be bothered to clean up the output right now.
 - You need to build the software yourself.
-- Any platform other than aarch64-unknown-linux-android is tested.
+- Any platform other than aarch64-unknown-linux-android is untested.
 If you want to build on a platform other than that, good luck.